 top of page

-Here is yet another of my Monogram Phantom kit builds.
+Here is another of my 1/48th Monogram F-4J Phantom II kit builds.
 First released back in the 80s it is still a respectable kit.
-It has the typical Monogram features of a nicely appointed, raised cockpit detail (although not correct in the rear pit for a J), correct shape, finely raised panel lines, and an affordable price.
-The fit in some places may be less than stellar, however I had this kit in the stash from way back and after opening it up to have a look again I was inspired to have another go at it, despite its age.
+It has the typical Monogram features of nicely appointed, raised cockpit detail (although not correct in the rear pit for a J), correct overall shape, finely raised panel lines, and an affordable price.
+The fit in some places may be less than stellar, however I had this kit in the stash from way back and after opening it up to have a look, I was inspired to have another go at it, despite its age.

 • Nicely detailed ejection seats (partly molded into the pit)